Do you want to fill your medicine cabinet at home with tiny jars of capsules, teabags and tinctures which you made yourself using fresh herbs?

 Where you study herbal medicine depends on your goals.
-If you're looking to become a registered herbalist in Australia, it would be best to enrol yourself in a university or college that is recognised by the country's peak organisations for professional herbalists such as the ARONAH and Naturopaths and Herbalists Association of Australia (NHAA).
+If you're looking to become a registered herbalist in Australia and be able to manufacture and sell your own brand of herbal products, it would be best to enrol in a university or college that is recognised by the country's peak organisations for professional herbalists such as the ARONAH and Naturopaths and Herbalists Association of Australia (NHAA).

-Before you decide to enrol, find out what's on the school's syllabus, how much the tuition is and how the course is delivered.
-Making sure that the program you get into conforms with your budget, schedule and interest, is the only way that you can ensure yourself of the best education in herbal medicine.
+Once you have chosen a course provider, be sure to check their syllabus, tuition fees and delivery method before enrolling.
+Making sure that the program you get into conforms to your budget, schedule and interest, is the only way that you can ensure yourself of the best education in herbal medicine.

 Let the Natural Therapy Pages' comprehensive list of qualified course providers assist you as you embark on your herbal medicine education.